2025 “Discover Japan – Luxury ‘Autumn Colours Spectacle’ Cuisine & Culture Experience”

 Booking Deposit:

-A $AUD2000 non-refundable BOOKING DEPOSIT is required to hold a booking for the tour, at the time of your reservation.
+A $AUD2500 non-refundable BOOKING DEPOSIT is required to hold a booking for the tour, at the time of your reservation.
 We are able to refund your Booking Deposit should a replacement be found for any cancelled places..
 The Booking Deposit is used to secure accommodations and tour services at the time of your request for places.
 Banking Details are included below to facilitate your Booking Deposit payment.
 Please forward your completed BOOKING FORM to urbanprovider@icloud.com.

 Final Payment:

-Payment in full is required at least 90 days prior to departure (Final Payment Due: 14 August 2024).
+Payment in full is required at least 90 days prior to departure (Final Payment Due: 03 August 2025).
 Payment can be made at any time before the final due date, if you prefer.
 Final Payment will be converted from ¥JPY to $AUD based on the prevailing Foreign Cash Currency Exchange rate at the time of payment.
 To view the Foreign Cash Currency Exchange to be used at the time of payment, please visit the Wise rates website at – https://wise.com/gb/currency-converter/aud-to-jpy-rate?amount=1

 Cancellation: